Seirdy/seirdy.one/content/posts/website-best-practices.md

 2. The site doesn't use responsive design.
 The navbar and main content are now squeezed together.
 Readers will probably close the page.

 Neither situation looks great.

+{{<mention-work itemtype="TechArticle">}}{{<cited-work url="https://w3c.github.io/low-vision-a11y-tf/requirements#maintain-point-of-regard" name="Low Vision User Accessibility Requirements" extraName="headline">}} by the <abbr itemscope="" itemtype="https://schema.org/Organization" itemprop="publisher" title="Web Accessibility Initiative">WAI</abbr>{{</mention-work>}} is a work-in-progress document that describes issues caused by significant responsive changes.
+It encourages designers to "maintain point of regard" during responsive changes (the "point of regard" is the place a reader is looking at).
+Unfortunately, it's not always possible to "guess" whether the point of regard is the main content or a sidebar.

 ### Sidebar alternatives